 Nanjing Niushoushan Cultural Park

-First opened in late 2015, the Nanjing Niushoushan Cultural Park is one of the newest and most popular attractions in Nanjing.
-Located in an area that has been home to more than 30 Buddhist temples dated back from the Southern Dynasty to the Tang Dynasty, the site is considered to be one of the most important Buddhist sites of worship in the country and contains a wealth of treasures and breathtaking attractions.
-This includes the massive Usnia Palace, estimated to cover 136,000 square meters and a graced with lavish artwork, most notably the fascinating Chan Interest Garden and the suitably named Thousand-Buddha Hall.
+First opened in late 2015, the Nanjing Niushoushan Cultural Park is one of Nanjing’s newest and most popular attractions.
+Located in an area home to more than 30 Buddhist temples dating back from the Southern Dynasty to the Tang Dynasty, the site is considered one of the most important Buddhist sites of worship in the country.
+It contains a wealth of treasures and breathtaking attractions.
+This includes the massive Usnia Palace, estimated to cover 136,000 square meters, and is graced with lavish artwork, most notably the fascinating Chan Interest Garden and the suitably named Thousand-Buddha Hall.

 Blue Line 1 to Ruanjian Dadado.
-Transfer to bus route 754 to East Entrance of Niushou Mountain Station
+Transfer to bus route 754 to the East Entrance of Niushou Mountain Station.

 Related: Alexandria, Virginia Public Transportation